hrfm/gulp-mdpick/README.md

 If set true. mdpick will not change src files.
 Simply write markdown file to `options.out`.

-If you would like to pipe another tasks (concat, uglify, etc..) after mdpick.
-You can do with using this option.

 ## verbose
 Type : `boolean`